 Typically, the most viable academic candidates will have achieved a record of scholarly accomplishments to be appointed at the rank of full or distinguished professor along with significant leadership experience and a track record of working collaboratively to develop, fund, and implement effective equity focused programs.
 We also welcome candidates who are non- academics but who would bring significant relevant expertise and leadership experience and a record of leadership accomplishments needed to hold a non-tenure track faculty position.
 Faculty in all disciplinary areas are welcome to apply.
 This position will work closely with the Provost to ensure that gender equity and women’s advancement to leadership are infused in the university’s culture and practice.
 A search advisory committee has been charged with recommending a slate of the most viable candidates to the Provost.

-All nominations and applications should be submitted by August 24, 2018.
+Applications will be reviewd on a rolling basis starting November 1, 2018.
 Applicants should submit applications electronically at http://jobs.rutgers.edu/postings/68594.
 Your application should include the following materials:

 - a letter of application (no more than two pages) should describe why the candidate is suited for the position and an overview of relevant prior experiences